-The vast majority of synapses (~90%) in the central nervous system (CNS) are glutamatergic.
+Most synapses (~90%) in the central nervous system (CNS) are glutamatergic.
 Here, ionotropic glutamate receptors (iGluRs) in the post-synaptic membrane bind glutamate released from pre-synpatic neurons, which triggers cation influx into the post-synaptic neuron and depolarization.
 A subset of these iGluRs, α-amino-3-hydroxy-5-methyl-4-isoaxazolepropionic acid (AMPA) receptors, dictate fast excitatory neurotransmission and thus the initial depolarization of the post-synaptic neuron.
 AMPA receptor complexes at the post-synaptic membrane, and the dynamics of their recruitment to, and removal from it, have profound effects on synaptic plasticity – the process by which patterns of synaptic activity result in a strengthening or weakening of transmission.
 The altered neurotransmission affects high cognitive processes such as learning and memory, and its dysregulation leads to neurodegeneration.
 A wealth of processes regulates AMPA receptors, from assembly in the endoplasmic reticulum to their function within the post-synaptic membrane, and their eventual endocytosis and degradation.
 We aim to reconstitute these processes in vitro to characterize them biochemically, and to use cryo-EM and structural biology techniques to understand structure-function relationships.
-We expect for these studies to not only provide new insights into the basic mechanisms of neurotransmission and insights into neurodegeneration, but also lay new foundations for rational drug design.
+We expect for these studies to not only provide new insights into the basic mechanisms of neurotransmission and insights into neurodegeneration, but also lay new foundations for rational drug design and understanding patient mutations.